ianBanksia/stacks-invaders/README.md

 Please use the BACKEND folder to find any examples and SmartContract code.
 Deployed version can be found here: https://explorer.hiro.so/txid/SPV8C2N59MA417HYQNG6372GCV0SEQE01EV4Z1RQ.stacks-invaders-v0?chain=mainnet

+Functions worth exploring:
+- get-current-block-height-design: returns the Invader living on the current block.
+(Output is a SVG file)
+- get-dmt-for-block-height: returns the Invader Living on any block.
+(Input is a block number, Output is a SVG file)
+- get-token-svg: returns the art for a specific token ID.
+(Input is a token number, Output is a SVG file)

 # USER INTERFACE